 Pasitos De Luz History

-It was 1999 when Yolanda Sanchez decided to dedicate her life project towards children with disabilities and helping their families.
-The charity evolved from one woman’s vision and dream.
+It was 1999 when Yolanda Sánchez decided to dedicate her life project to helping children with disabilities and their families.
+Our charity evolved from one woman’s vision and dream.

 Our Beginnings – Yolanda’s Story